Applications for the EBR Rental Assistance Program begins Monday, March 15

 BATON ROUGE, La.
 (WAFB) - East Baton Rouge Mayor-President Sharon Weston Broome announced her office is launching the Emergency Rental Assistance Program (ERAP) to help provide financial relief to landlords and renters who have been impacted during the pandemic.

-Tenants are now able to submit their documents.
+On Monday, March 15 when the application goes live, tenants will be able to submit their documents.
 Those documents must include a lease and information about the payments they are behind on.
 They also need contact information from their landlord.

 Within a week or two, they will be assigned a case manager to contact them to verify their documentation.

 They’ll then move into processing to understand how much they will receive.
 It works on a case-by-case basis, and anyone can get anywhere from 3-12 months of past payments.
 They may also qualify for future costs depending on your level of income and level of need.